 2. Wander through the Bethells Beach Cave

-At the South end of Bethells Beach (turning left once you reach the water) is a large cave.
-During low tide, the cave can be explored.
+At the south end of Bethells Beach (left when you’re facing the water) is a large cave.
+During low tide, you can actually go inside the cave!

-This large cave is only 30-40 meters deep and has a large opening so plenty of light can get in.
-From the inside, you have the perfect natures window to Bethells Beach and the surrounding landscape.
+The cave is only 30-40 meters deep and has a large opening so plenty of light can get in.
+From the inside, you have the perfect natural window to enjoy views of Bethells Beach and the surrounding landscape.

-This cave is easily missed by those who don’t walk the entire beach but is definitely a highlight and worth the walk!
+This cave is easily missed by those who don’t walk the entire beach but is definitely a highlight and worth the walk if you ask me!

 3. Hike to O’Neils Bay